cloudemprise/cfn-ovpn-cli/README.md

 - Talk a little about bash script here.
 - Mention that we are making two Amazon Machine Images?

-The final product is two Amazon Machine Images (AMI), a private one for the PKI and a public one for the VPN application.
+The final product is two generic Amazon Machine Images (AMI), a private one for the PKI and a public one for the VPN application.

 ## Cloudformation